 Steps to Admission at Mount Notre Dame – Class of 2025

 Mount Notre Dame – an exceptional Catholic, college-preparatory high school – embraces the gift of diversity in our students’ academic levels, as well as ethnic, religious, and socioeconomic backgrounds.
 Our hope is to welcome every young woman who desires a Mount Notre Dame education.
 Admission acceptance is determined by a committee of administrators, guidance counselors, interventionists and admission staff who carefully review each application.
 Special admission consideration is given to granddaughters, daughters and sisters of MND alumnae, and sisters of current students.

 MND’s admission process includes an online application: CLICK HERE.
-MND will request school records from each applicant’s current school to be received no later than December 1, 2020.
+MND will request school records from each applicant’s current school.
 School records typically include grade reports from 6th, 7th and first quarter/trimester of 8th grade, prior standardized test scores, and copies of any IEP/Accommodation plans.

 The Catholic Schools Office of the Archdiocese of Cincinnati has waived the fall entrance and placement test for the Class of 2025 due to concerns of COVID-19 and the uncertainty of future restrictions placed upon our schools and communities.
 Therefore, there is no entrance/placement test for current eighth graders (Class of 2025).